-The snow has been dumping down this winter which bodes well for a long and late skiing season (alpine tradition says that an infestation of mice and honey bees in summer leads to heavy snowfall in winter, which is what has happened this year.
+The snow has been dumping down which bodes well for a long and late skiing season (alpine tradition says that an infestation of mice and honey bees in summer leads to heavy snowfall in winter, which is what has happened this year.
 ‘Tis true.
-Honest, guv.)
+Honest.)
 There are loads of ski companies serving creche-tastic holidays for families with tiny ones – think wrap-around childcare, night nannies, baby-listening, in-house ski schools and trips in horse-drawn carriages to the village carousel – but what about those of us with older kids?
 We want to ski with them (within reason, we don’t really want them sobbing about the cold and dribbling over our new ski outfits) and we might even want to spend time with them apres-ski (although the toffee vodka is strictly for moi, n’est-ce pas?)
 Muddy has done the hard work of digging deep and snooping out the best way to ski with big kids in tow.

 Ski companies who LOVE big kids

 Yep, there are some out there!
 These guys don’t necessarily have to saddle themselves with all-guns-blazing creches, smiley nannies and myriads of toddler-friendly pleasures so they can put their money where it matters – into cool stuff for big kids.
 Think TVs larger than my house, games rooms, table tennis, pool tables, hot tubs and Nintendo Wiis galore, all to keep them out of trouble.
 Our fave recommendation for where to stay with big kids are two in Morzine and Les Gets – the perfect resorts for tweens and teens where you can let them loose to explore, eat crepes, swim or ice skate in safety.